 By becoming a Waldorf Teacher you will bring deeper meaning and perspective to your life...

-Irène François, MA, has been a Waldorf teacher at the elementary, high school, and teacher training levels since 1975.
+Irène François, PhD, has been a Waldorf teacher at the elementary, high school, and teacher training levels since 1975.
 She has taught in several different countries including France, Switzerland, Canada, and the United States.
 She was the director of the Rudolf Steiner Institute in Quebec, Canada for fourteen years before coming to Rudolf Steiner College.

 Early Childhood Concentration

 An A.A. / A.S. degree or 60 credits from an accredited college or university

 B.A. or B.S from an accredited college or university

 Current, passing CBEST Scores (must be completed prior to entry into the second year)

 Four-year college degree.

 Submit your latest college transcript showing completion of your course or degree work with a GPA of 3.0 or better from an accredited college.
 If your GPA is between 2.5 and 2.99, you may be accepted on probation and must achieve a GPA of 3.00 during your first semester.

 Successful completion of this program culminates in a Waldorf Teaching Diploma.
 An M.A. option is available*.